Joshua01X/FIM-Through-Powershell/README.md

     }<br>
 }

-- Purpose: Monitors the specified path for changes by comparing current file hashes against the stored baseline.
+- <b>Purpose</b>: Monitors the specified path for changes by comparing current file hashes against the stored baseline.
 It notifies if files have been created, changed, or deleted.

 ## Documentation
 ### Initiating Scan With No Recorded Baseline Yet